Suqian: Geography and climate

 Suqian possesses the majority of Luoma Lake, which is a major lake in the Huai River basin.
+The city is also home to the coldest temperature on record for Jiangsu at -23.4 C on February 5, 1969.

 Demographics

 As of the 2020 Chinese census, Suqian had a recorded population of about 4,986,192 whom 1,622,912 lived in the built-up (or metro) area made of Sucheng and Suyu urban districts.

 Economy

-Local Yanghe along with Moutai and Wuliangye, are the three biggest manufacturers of baijiu.
+Local Yanghe along with Maotai and Wuliangye, are the three biggest manufacturers of baijiu.
 Besides, several domestic companies followed JD.com to site their call centres in Suqian.